Other commentary from the latest labour market data can be found on the following pages:

 rate (%) aged

 over [Note 2]

 aged 16 to

-Download this table Table 1: Summary of latest headline estimates⁴,⁵ and quarterly changes, for regions of the UK, seasonally adjusted, June to August 2021.xls .csv
+Download this table Table 1: Summary of latest headline estimates, and quarterly changes, for regions of the UK, seasonally adjusted, May to July 2023 [Notes 4 and 5].xls .csv

 aged 16 to